Skip to main content

 Image features the words 'The Raider Report' in large, bold text with "From the Superintendent" underneath and a small photo of Superintendent Josh Meyer in the bottom right corner.
 The Wamego Raiders feathered W logo is centered on the left side of the image.

-As we gather with family and friends this Thanksgiving, I hope we all take a moment to reflect on what we’re grateful for—our students, our schools, and this incredible community we share.
-I’m proud to serve the ONE Wamego community and grateful for the teamwork that makes our schools strong.
+On behalf of everyone at USD 320, I want to wish you all a happy holiday season and a very Merry Christmas.
+I’m proud to serve the ONE Wamego community and grateful for the unity that makes our schools strong.
 As always, if you’d like to visit about any of these topics or have other questions or concerns, I can be reached at 785-456-7643 or at meyerj@usd320.com

 -Josh Meyer – USD 320 Superintendent